komodorio/helm-dashboard/README.md

 ## Local Testing

+Prerequisites: `helm` and `kubectl` binaries installed and operational.

 Until we make our repo public, we have to use a custom way to install the plugin.

 There is a need to build binary for plugin to function, run: